offjaao/maratona-discover/README.md

-# maratona-discover
+# discover
-Maratona discover elaborada pela RocketSeat
+Designed by RocketSeat